The Science Behind Semaglutide

 Brands and indications

-Ozempic® is primarily used to help lower blood sugar levels in adults with type 2 diabetes.
-It has an additional indication to reduce the risk of major adverse cardiovascular events, such as heart attack, stroke, or cardiovascular death, in adults with type 2 diabetes and established heart disease [1].
+Ozempic® is primarily used to help lower blood sugar levels in adults with type 2 diabetes but in some cases Ozempic® can cause changes in urinary patterns and kidney function.
+It has an additional indication to reduce the risk of major adverse cardiovascular events, such as heart attack, stroke, or cardiovascular death, in adults with type 2 diabetes and established heart disease.

 Dosing schedule